ESP-IDF Frontend - idf.py

 Run the main build tool (Ninja or GNU Make).
 By default, the build tool is automatically detected but it can be explicitly set by passing the

-Building is incremental so if no source files or configuration has changed since the last build, nothing will be done.
+Building is incremental, so if no source files or configuration has changed since the last build, nothing will be done.

 Additionally, the command can be run with

-partition-table arguments to build only the app, bootloader or partition table
+partition-table arguments to build only the app, bootloader or partition table as applicable.

-Flash the project: flash
+Flash the Project: